Jacudibu/rusty_space/README.md

     main --> camera
 ```

+There is also `test_utils` which uses `universe_builder` to help build a `TestApp` which may be used by any crates' test dependencies.

 `main` mostly contains stuff that's still WIP and has not reached a size to warrant a separate crate yet.
 GUI for example is a big, unfinished, work in progress nightmare right now. :)
 Ideally, one day it will just construct the bevy App through plugins.